 Challenge advancement goal reached: $1-million in support of the Symposium and especially student scholarship and research awards.
 Special to this year was the addition of the Design Expo as an exhibit component for student research.

 The Symposium reaches the historic mark of 30 events!
 Over the past three decades, more than 4,000 students have had the opportunity to share their research in front of their peers, professors, University administration, community, and family.
 We have grown from 17 presenters in the first Symposium to over 300!

 The nominations process was changed to allow only online submissions, thereby streamlining the approval process and making both web and print publication easier.

 The event moved to the new EMU Student Center.
 Genesis, a bronze sculpture by artist and 26th annual Symposium keynote speaker Brent Collins, was dedicated and placed on permanent display at the center.

 The Symposium proudly celebrated its 25th event.
 In honor of the event's longevity, a new scholarship series was announced and the event also provided the opportunity for 25 select Symposium and University alumni to return to campus for the festivities.

-Student designers involved in design process.
+Student designers became involved in the design process.

-Student emcees added to the luncheon program.
+Student emcees were added to the luncheon program.

-Luncheon and keynote speaker added to event.
+Luncheon and keynote speaker added to the event.

 Envisioned by former Provost Ronald W. Collins, and under the leadership of Ira M. Wheatley of History and Philosophy, the first annual event was held April 3, 1981.
 Seventeen students and 19 faculty members from nine College of Arts and Sciences departments were featured.